-With this method the vast majority of your bets will lose.
-This will create periods of losses, and periods where you hit some winners and profit.
-Over the long run you should profit, but it is important to remember that the value edge that we have by doing the EW no lay method will become clearer over a long period of time, after we have placed hundreds of bets.
+The vast majority of your bets will lose.
+This will create periods of losses.
+Over the long run, you should profit.
+But, it is important to remember that the value edge that we have will become clearer over a long period of time.
+After hundreds, even thousands of bets.

 Is There A Better Way?

 Team Profit believes a better method may be betting on Extra Places.
 This can be very profitable, and because we lay our bets, any downswings should be much less dramatic.
 Please see our guide on Extra Places here